adamhsparks/stats19-review/review.md

 should be

->Format: Each of the read_*() functions has a format parameter, which, when TRUE adds
+>Format: Each of the read_*() functions has a format parameter, which, when TRUE, adds

 - I'm unsure about including a package that's not on CRAN in the vignette (`ukboundaries`), something like this should be listed in Suggests, but it's not on CRAN, @sckott do you have any thoughts?